gnosischain/specs/shutter/low-level.md

 #### Slot Processing

-At the beginning of each slot `s`, the keyper checks if `keyper_address` is an element of `keypers`.
+At the beginning of each slot `slot`, the keyper checks if `keyper_address` is an element of `keypers`.
 If not, they suspend slot processing until the start of the next slot.

-Otherwise, they check if the block proposer of slot `s` is registered in the Validator Registry, i.e., if their validator index is an element of `participating_validator_indices`.
+Otherwise, they check if the block proposer of slot `slot` is registered in the Validator Registry, i.e., if their validator index is an element of `participating_validator_indices`.
 If they are not, they suspend slot processing until the start of the next slot.

 Otherwise, they fetch the transactions `txs = get_next_transactions(state, eon, tx_pointer)` where `tx_pointer` is a local variable. `tx_pointer` is `0` for the start slot of `eon` as defined in the [Keyper Set Manager section](#keyper-set-manager). `tx_pointer` is updated as described in the [Decryption Keys Processing section](#decryption-keys-processing).

-Based on `txs`, the keyper generates and broadcasts a `DecryptionKeyShares` message `make_decryption_key_shares_message(eon, s, keyper_index, tx_pointer, txs, eon_secret_key_share, keyper_private_key)` with `keyper_index = keypers.index(keyper_address)` as follows:
+Based on `txs`, the keyper generates and broadcasts a `DecryptionKeyShares` message `make_decryption_key_shares_message(eon, slot, keyper_index, tx_pointer, txs, eon_secret_key_share, keyper_private_key)` with `keyper_index = keypers.index(keyper_address)` as follows:

 ```protobuf
 message DecryptionKeyShares {